 Financial Services Professionals Feel Unethical Behavior May Be a Necessary Evil and Have Knowledge of Workplace Misconduct, According to Labaton Sucharow Survey

-New York, NY (July 10, 2012) – Labaton Sucharow today announced the results of its survey of 500 financial services professionals across the United States and United Kingdom.
+NEW YORK (July 10, 2012) – Labaton Sucharow LLP today announced the results of its survey of 500 financial services professionals across the United States and United Kingdom.
 Conducted by Populus in June, Wall Street, Fleet Street and Main Street: Corporate Integrity at a Crossroads reveals startling data on corporate ethics, the regulatory landscape, and individuals' willingness to blow the whistle on wrongdoing.
 The survey is being released in conjunction with the launch of the firm's SEC Whistleblower Eligibility Calculator, an innovative web-based tool to enable users to assess their eligibility for the SEC Whistleblower Program.

 According to the survey, 24 percent of respondents reported a belief that financial services professionals may need to engage in unethical or illegal conduct in order to be successful, while 26 percent of respondents indicated that they had observed or had firsthand knowledge of wrongdoing in the workplace.
 Particularly troubling, 16 percent of respondents reported that they would commit a crime—insider trading—if they could get away with it.